-and a spite of the difference in form oil contains the same as coal, and modern ships are fitted with burning oil fuel either by itself or with coal.
+some spice of the difference in form oil contains the same second and modern ships are fitted with burning oil fuel either by itself or with coal.

-The properties of oil fuel are :-
+The advantages of oil fuel are :---

-evaporation, one ton of oil fuel being equivalent to 1.4 tons of coal.
+Superior evaporation, one ton of oil fuel being equivalent to 1.4 tons of coal.